Imperium42/gamesparks-csharp-sdk/README.md

 ##

 This fork is the primary community fork to ensure pull requests go through.
+Collaborate with us @ https://discord.gg/wSD7huJ

 ## Gamesparks Unity Sources